lanonmymoush/reproducible_figures/README.md

 **Question 3 of Reproducible Figures Assignment**

 *Hi reader,
-This repository contains both the R Markdown (.rmd) file and PDF versions of my pipeline (.pdf).
+This repository contains both the R Markdown (.rmd) file and PDF versions of my pipeline (.pdf), as well as feedback for my partner in the README.md file*
-Enjoy.*

 **Question 3C - Partner Feedback**
 **What elements of your partner's code helped you to understand their data pipeline?**